Overview

 Categories organize assessments into logical groups, such as assignments, quizzes, or labs, and define how each group contributes to the final grade.
 Their purpose is to structure the Grade Book before items are added, ensuring weights align with the course’s assessment plan.

-• Distribute weight evenly across all items - Here you can decide whether to distribute the weight of the items within the category evenly among all items or manually assign weight to each item
+Distribute weight evenly across all items - Here you can decide whether to distribute the weight of the items within the category evenly among all items or manually assign weight to each item.
+See the Notes on Weight Distrubution section below, for more information.

 Optional student view settings: you have an option to select Display class average to users and Display grade distribution to users.
 This will allow Students to see the class average and how the category’s weight is distributed to the final grade.